 - Twilight's is failing the test and Celestia disowning her as a student.
 This isn't the first time we've seen Twilight crying.
 It is, however, the first time we've heard her crying.
 She was having an existential crisis when Spike snapped her out of it.

 - We don't get to see what Spike saw, but he says it involved Twilight dismissing him because she no longer needed him.
 He started crying and didn't stop even after he'd looked away from the door.
 It's worse once Fridge Horror sets in.
 Spike, although it can be easy to forget, is a small child.
 He knows nothing of his origin or his species, (sans for a brief confrontation with some cruel teenage dragons who may or may not be representative for dragons as a whole).
 Living with Twilight is everything he's got, and all he knows.
 From his perspective, there would be absolutely nowhere he could turn if he was sent away.

 - Rarity laments the loss of the effect that the Crystal Heart had on their appearances, to which Applejack replies that "Good things are better when they're a Rarity."
 Rarity chuckles appreciatively, while Spike crosses his arms and looks from side to side.

 - While most of this episode is hilarious, seeing Pinkie Pie worry then finally breaking down is so depressing.

-- The fact that she is driven to so much distress that she questions if is the real Pinkie Pie is especially tear-jerking.
+- The fact that she is driven to so much distress that she questions if she is the real Pinkie Pie is especially tear-jerking.
 It gets even worse when she stops caring about proving herself; almost missing the test because she won't move from one spot where she is digging at the ground with her hoof.

 - At one point, Spike says he misses the real Pinkie Pie, who was next to him and Twilight.
 Still not sure if she's the real Pinkie Pie, she quietly says she's sure the real Pinkie Pie misses her friends too.